 If you want this to be a fluid, student driven routine (like I have created in my classroom), you’ll need to:

-–Model Extensively.
 It is extremely important that you model each step of this process.
 I have students sit on the carpet and model the ENTIRE activity from start to finish before providing any materials.
 I even turn on the song and show them how to stay along with it.
 Explicit number formation modeling is ESSENTIAL here.
 Each time they graduate to a new level, do this again!
 You will not regret showing them EXACTLY what to do.

-–Material Preparation and Organization.
 Decide before implementation how materials will be printed and accessed.
 Make this as simple as possible.
 Personally, I have one of each step placed in sheet protectors for re-use.
 I pass out the activity while my students are at lunch and have it on their table upon entry.
 My students store their markers/erasers at their desks so they automatically get them out when they enter.
 I start the song and we’re set to go!

-–Circulate and Direct.
-This is an independent student activity that will free you up for a few minutes.
+Because this is an independent student activity that will free you up for a few minutes.
 During this time, I often find myself being distracted with tidying my desk or completing a quick task.
 Truthfully, my time is better spend circulating around the room and directing students who are not successful with this skill.
 To make it truly effective, use this time to focus on your needy students and demonstrating proper technique at each opportunity.